msimons136/PSC/ReadMe.txt

-This repository hold the files for the Pipeline Specialist Consultancy Website
+This repository holds the files for the Pipeline Specialist Consultancy Website